PhD in Building Technology

 The program is open to qualified students with a suitable background in technology and a degree in engineering, science or architecture.
 It provides a focus for those interested in the development and application of advanced technology for buildings.
 Students in this program take subjects in engineering disciplines along with subjects that deal with the application of these topics to buildings.

-The minimum residency requirement for the PhD degree is two years; at least two to three years in residence beyond the SM degree are likely to be necessary.
+The minimum residency requirement for the PhD degree is two years; two or three years in residence beyond the SM degree are likely to be necessary.
 Those entering the program with only a bachelor's degree, should plan on completing the program in five years.
 Candidates are expected to be registered at MIT until the PhD dissertation is completed.
-Only under very special circumstances will students be allowed to carry out any of their research while not in residence at MIT.
+Only under special circumstances will students be allowed to carry out any of their research while not in residence at MIT.

 Each admitted applicant immediately begins research under the supervision of a faculty member while also taking course work.
 Most PhD research projects will be a portion of a sponsored research project.